 7. Negros

 Negros is one of the largest islands in the Visayas region, but also one of the most unexplored.
-Although if you are thinking of visiting Siquijor or Apo Island, you will likely pass through Dumaguete, the capital of the province of Negros Oriental, it is not a place where many travelers usually stay.
+If you’re thinking of visiting Siquijor or Apo Island, you’ll likely pass through Dumaguete, the capital of Negros Oriental.
+Even so, it’s not a place where many travelers usually stay.
 This does not mean it lacks places to see, but simply that they are not well known.

 Want to know why Negros made our list of the best little-visited islands in the Philippines?
 Here are a few reasons:

 • Dumaguete: although Philippine cities are not particularly interesting, Dumaguete is one of the most pleasant.
-It is home to Silliman University, one of the country’s most prestigious, so you will quickly feel the university vibe.
-In addition, it is worth stopping by the Church of Saint Catherine of Alexandria and the neighboring Dumaguete Belfry (yes, with a Spanish name), which dates back to the 1760s.
+It is home to Silliman University, one of the country’s most prestigious universities, so you will quickly feel the university vibe.
+In addition, it is worth stopping by the Church of Santa Catalina de Alejandría and the neighboring Dumaguete Belfry, which dates back to the 1760s.
 You will also find a lively scene in Quezon Park and along Rizal Boulevard (Dumaguete’s seafront) at sunset.

 • Waterfalls: the best known are those near Dumaguete.
 Pulangbato Falls and Casaroro Falls will give you that break from the asphalt you may need.
-Near the former are the Red Rock Hot Spring, some great hot springs.
+Near the former are the Red Rock Hot Spring, a great place for a hot spring soak.

 • Dauin: it is one of the best places to dive in the Philippines.
 Known for its macro-life dives, from here you can also go dive at Apo Island.
 Plus, it is a very relaxed place with lots of comfortable resorts such as Mike’s Dauin Dive Resort or Atlantis Dive Resort Dumaguete.